ValKmjolnir/Nasal-Interpreter/README.md

 In this update i changed global and local scope from unordered_map to vector.

 So the bytecode generator changed a lot.

-## Version 6.5

-2021/5/31 update: Now gc can collect garbage correctly without re-collecting,which will cause fatal error.

-Add builtin_alloc to avoid mark-sweep when running a built-in function,which will mark useful items as useless garbage to collect.

-Better use setsize and assignment to get a big array,append is very slow in this situation.

-2021/6/3 update: Fixed a bug that gc still re-collects garbage,this time i use three mark states to make sure garbage is ready to be collected.

-Change callf to callfv and callfh.And callfv fetches arguments from val_stack directly instead of using vm_vec,a not very efficient way.

-Better use callfv instead of callfh,callfh will fetch a vm_hash from stack and parse it,making this process slow.

 ```javascript
 for(var i=0;i<4000000;i+=1);